jfaylon/canvasImage/README.md

 - dragging text collison
 - dragging the rectangle from lower right to upper left causes the input field to be out of the box
 - Unable to drag a rectangle on mobile
+- Unable to support 2 running tabs/pages as of the moment due to localstorage events clashing with each page

 # Limitations
 - Only for modern browsers (Tested on Chrome)